Asynchronous Approximation of a Single Component of the Solution to a Linear System: Introduction

+We introduce novel algorithms and corresponding analyses for estimating $\hat{x}_i$ for a single component $i$ of the solution vector to $x = Gx + z$.
+Our algorithm can be implemented in a fully distributed, asynchronous computation model suitable for Mapreduce / Hadoop or Spark (discussed in Section \ref{sec:model}).
+For large yet sparse systems ($n$ large but $d$ is bounded or grows very slowly with $n$), the computational cost of our algorithms are significantly less than global algorithm which incur the cost of computing the full solution vector $x$.
+In addition our algorithms improve upon Monte Carlo methods for single component analysis which exhibit high variance and slow convergence.

-In this paper, we propose and analyze an asynchronous distributed algorithm which provides an estimate $\hat{x}_i$ for a single component of the solution vector to $x = Gx + z$.
-Our algorithm relies upon the Neumann series representation of the solution to $x = Gx + z$,
+{\bf Algorithm.} Our algorithm relies upon the Neumann series representation of the solution, i.e. $x = \sum_{k=0}^{\infty} G^k z$,

 where $e_i$ denotes the standard basis vector which takes value 1 at coordinate $i$ and 0 elsewhere.
-We can interpret the term $z^T (G^T)^k e_i$ to be the weighted sum of all walks of length $k$ from node $i$ on the underlying graph defined by $G$.
-Since we focus on approximating only $x_i$, we can compute the $k$ lower order terms of the summation by summing weighted walks within the $k$-radius neighborhood of node $i$, as opposed to the entire graph.
-This introduces a locality in computation that we can exploit if the neighborhoods of node $i$ do not grow too quickly.
+We can interpret the term $z^T (G^T)^k e_i$ to be the weighted sum of all walks of length $k$ from vertex $i$ on the graph defined by $G$.
+Since we focus on approximating only $x_i$, we can compute the $k$ lower order terms of the summation by summing weighted walks within the $k$-radius neighborhood of vertex $i$, as opposed to the entire graph.
+This introduces a locality in computation that we can exploit if the neighborhoods of vertex $i$ do not grow quickly.